stainless-api/upload-openapi-spec-action/README.md

 The workflows require the following [permissions](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#jobsjob_idpermissions):

+- **`contents: read`** - Required for checking out the repository code to read the OpenAPI spec and config files.

+- **`pull-requests: write`** - Required for posting comments on pull requests with build results.
+If you don't need comments, you can set `make_comment: false` and set the permission to `pull-requests: read`.

 - **`id-token: write`** - Required for GitHub OIDC authentication.
 Allows the workflow to request an OIDC token from GitHub.

-- **`pull-requests: write`** - Required for posting comments on pull requests with build results.
-If you don't need comments, you can set `make_comment: false` and remove this permission.

-- **`contents: read`** - Required for checking out the repository code to read the OpenAPI spec and config files.

 </details>